-HIGHLIGHTS: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by sector
+Highlights: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by sector

 ENERGY & UTILITIES: INDEX HIGHEST IN TWO YEARS AT 75 IN Q3 VS 68 IN Q2

-Four companies, including India's Adani Power Ltd and Australia's Oil Search Ltd, participated.
+Four companies, including India's Adani Power Ltd (ADAN.NS) and Australia's Oil Search Ltd (OSH.AX), participated.

 The sector's companies generally saw a higher volume of business and hired staff.
 Two firms had a positive outlook while the other two were neutral, with energy prices cited as the biggest risk.